ywave620/mult-version-smart-ptr/README.md

 writer:
 1. lock
+2. atomically drop refcnt of G by 1, if it becomes 0, then delete the underlying resource
-2. create a resource and save a reference to it in a global variable, called G
+3. create a resource and save a reference to it in a global variable, called G
-3. set refcnt to 1
+4. set refcnt to 1
-4. incr the global version number, called V by 1
+5. incr the global version number, called V by 1
-5. unlock
+6. unlock

 reader:
 1. compare the thread-local version number(called Vtl) with the global one
 2. if differenet

 - lock
-- drop refcnt of the thread-local reference(called, Gtl) by 1, if it becomes 0, then delete the underlying resource
+- atomically drop refcnt of the thread-local reference(called, Gtl) by 1, if it becomes 0, then delete the underlying resource
 - read G to Gtl
 - read V to thread-local store, Vtl
+- incr refcnt of Gtl by 1
 - unlock
 - make use of Gtl

 3. otherwise, make use of Gtl

 What's wrong?
-No refcnt guarded resource reclaim anymore!
-A reader might hold a reference to an obsolute version forever and make no use of it.
+Even it seems like every version is refcnt guarded and safe from leaking, a reader might hold a reference to an obsolute version forever and make no use of it.

 ### Improve by validating references to an obsolute version